 As well as chronological ageing, women are also affected by hormonal ageing.
-Oestrogen plays an important role in the production of collagen and, as levels of oestrogen dramatically plummet during the menopause, our skin can appear worse overnight.
+Oestrogen plays an important role in the production of collagen and, as levels of oestrogen dramatically plummet during menopause, our skin can appear worse overnight.

 Is it possible to replace lost collagen?

 As our understanding of ageing develops, more and more aesthetic treatments are embracing the need to stimulate collagen production.
-One treatment that tackles this head on are nithya Collagen Injections; these directly replenish collagen in the skin and restore the fullness of youth.
+One treatment that tackles this head on are Collagen Injections; these directly replenish collagen in the skin and restore the fullness of youth.

 LinErase is a collagen powder which stimulates production of collagen-producing fibroblasts.
 A whole host of ageing changes can then be tackled at the same time, including smoothing wrinkles, lifting the skin, restoring volume and improving overall skin quality.